Fertifa

 Their previous agency left them with a product that would never pass enterprise security.

-Fertifa had a product on paper.
-On paper, it was nearly done.
+Fertifa had a product on paper, nearly done, according to the agency.
 In practice, it could not pass the security reviews required by the enterprise clients they were actively trying to close.

-For a company handling sensitive reproductive health data for large employers, this was not a minor technical oversight.
+For a company handling sensitive reproductive health data for large employers, that was not a minor technical oversight.
 It was a business-ending problem.
 They had not yet faced a formal enterprise security review, but our assessment was clear: the platform would not pass one.
-Enterprise procurement teams at companies like Monzo do not negotiate on security.
-You pass or you do not.
+Enterprise procurement teams at companies like Monzo have hard requirements on security.
+There is no partial credit.

 Their previous agency had built something that looked like a platform in demos, held together with shortcuts that collapsed under real scrutiny.
 The code was undocumented, fragile, and had no security foundations.
-The founders had already spent months and significant budget.
+The founders had spent months and significant budget on it.
 Now they had a pipeline of deals they could not close and a codebase they could not trust.

 The Challenge